-Apple Watch Series 7 is official.
-It comes with a bigger and more robust display, but everything else is pretty much unchanged.
+Apple Watch Series 7 was made official a couple of weeks ago.
+At the time the company said availability will start “later this Fall”.
+According to Hermes, the exact date you’ll be able to pre-order it on is October 8th.
+The device comes with a bigger and more robust display, but everything else is pretty much unchanged.

 Apple Watch Series 7 – what’s new?